 Before the final stage of assembly we paint the glass with blackout paint as required.
 With designs, especially lettering and text, being made from a single piece of glass, we black out areas of glass that connect two letters together so it doesn’t illuminate.
-We also may paint the electrodes if we don’t want them to be part of the visible design.
+We will also paint the electrodes if we don’t want them to be part of the visible design.

-The final stage is the exciting part of neon assembly where the whole sign takes shape!
-A 100% scale template is placed onto the surface where the neon will be mounted, often acrylic, and the neon glass sections are placed on top.
-We mark the areas where the neon supports will be located – we typically use 3-4 supports per section.
-We then remove the template and drill the neon supports to the surface.
-The neon tubes are then clipped to the neon supports and it’s now starting to look like the neon sign that you had in mind!
+The final stage is the exciting part of assembly where the whole sign takes shape!
+A 100% scale template is placed onto the surface where the neon will be mounted, often acrylic, and the glass sections are placed on top.
+We mark the areas where the supports will be located – we typically use 3-4 supports per section.
+We then remove the template and drill the supports to the surface.
+The neon tubes are then clipped to the neon supports and it’s now starting to look like the sign that you had in mind!
 The electrodes of two sections of glass (the start and end, let’s call them) are connected to a transformer and each other section of glass is connected together using specialist neon HT cable.
-The type of transformer we use depends on several factors which are outline below.
+The type of transformer we use depends on several factors which are outlined below.

 The transformer is then connected to the mains power supply and hey presto, we’ve brought a stunning 2D concept design to life as a living working 3D neon light!